jdossgollin/blog/content/posts/2020-02-10-green-new-deal.md

 ## Insufficient focus on cities and transport

 The first and biggest problem with the GND is that it places insufficient focus on where we live, which is a crucial driver of emissions related to transit, home heating, logistics, and much more.
-@alexbaca of @Slate wrote a fantastic piece titled [The Green New Deal's Huge Flaw](https://slate.com/business/2019/02/green-new-deal-alexandria-ocasio-cortez-flaw-land-use.html) which is excellent; rather than garbling her message, I'm going to summarize a few key points and *strongly encourage you to read it.*
+Alex Baca of Slate wrote a fantastic piece titled [The Green New Deal's Huge Flaw](https://slate.com/business/2019/02/green-new-deal-alexandria-ocasio-cortez-flaw-land-use.html) which is excellent; rather than garbling her message, I'm going to summarize a few key points and *strongly encourage you to read it.*

 Starting in the mid 20th century, the federal government embarked on a massive social engineering project: the Interstate Highway System.
 The project's massive price was justified by classifying it under national defense, rather than transportation, but the construction of the interstate highways radically and rapidly re-shaped the country by prioritizing cars and sprawl over alternative transit and urbanization.